sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Permissions Required

-Unlike GCM setup, FCM application developer does not need to manually add any permission to the application manifest.
-For relevant changes in you application’s manifest when migrating from GCM to FCM please consult official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)
+You don't need to manually add any permission to the application manifest.

 ## Enable Push Notifications